Finsimco logo

 Here’s the truth.
 Most finance recruitment processes don’t really show you how someone performs - they show you how well they’ve practised performing.

-So how do you do this well?
-Let’s break it down.
+Let's break it down.

 3. Why Traditional Recruitment Isn’t Enough Anymore